DATE

 What is the CONVERT function in SQL Server?

-CONVERT is a function in SQL Server that allows you to convert an expression from one data type to another.
-It can be used to extract the date from a datetime value.
+The CONVERT function in SQL Server allows you to convert an expression from one data type to another, making it a versatile tool for extracting the date or time portion from a datetime value.

 Copy